SwoopGT/Classification-of-Santander-Bank-Customers-using-Forests-and-Boosting/README.md

 #### 5.3 Pre-Processing

-The following preprocessing steps were employed:
+The preprocessing steps are as follows:
 1. Check the columns (features) present in the dataset
 2. Get statistical information from the dataset
 3. Check for presence of null values